Our Story

 Francis had gone from a kid who was occasionally treated to a splash of wine in his 7UP to industry entrepreneur.
 His innovative and unpredictable character served him well in wine, a field that’s well-captioned by the same pair of adjectives.
 Here, Francis could scratch his scientific itch and dabble in the many hidden variables of wine culture.

-The Coppola family established the Oregon winery in 2019 naming it Domaine de Broglie, later changing to Domaine Lumineux in 2023.
-Previously Vista Hills Vineyard, the 42-acre vineyard is rooted in one of the most famous wingerowing appellations on the planet.
+The Coppola family ventured into the Oregon wine business in 2019 naming it Domaine de Broglie, later changing to Domaine Lumineux in 2023.
 It marks a continuation of Francis’s unwavering interest in art and authenticity.
-The winery is intentionally small, affording Francis and his team the ability to give the wines the attention they deserve.
-Presently, Domaine Lumineux makes about 6,000 cases of wine per year.
+Our production is intentionally small, affording Francis and his team the ability to give the wines the attention they deserve.

 Dave Petterson, Winemaker